 Children and youth in transition often do not have the documents ordinarily required for school enrollment.
 However, school may be the only opportunity for these children and youth to benefit from a stable environment, uninterrupted adult attention, peer relations, academic stimulation, and reliable meals.
 Enrolling children and youth in transition in school immediately provides them with needed stability and avoids disconnecting them from school for days or weeks while documents are gathered.

 Enrolling Without A Legal Guardian

-Children or youth in transition and enrolling in a school may not be living with their parents or legal guardians.
-Frequently, these students are sent to live temporarily with friends or relatives.
-In other situations, youth have been forced to leave home due to abusive environments or are on their own because of abuse or conflict within the home.
+A student in transition seeking enrollment in school may not be living with their parents or legal guardians.
+Frequently, students are sent to live temporarily with others because of homelessness.
+Youth may be on their own because of abuse or conflict within the home.

 A student who is eligible for McKinney-Vento services does not need to provide proof of guardianship or custody.
 Lack of a legal guardian or guardianship documents cannot delay or prevent the enrollment of an unaccompanied youth.
 42 U.S.C. §§11432(g)(3)(C), (g)(1)(H)(iv), (g)(1)(F)(ii).